antoniantonov/k8s-certs-labs-azure/cks/strace.md

 # This will generate a lot of output
 strace -p 19890 -f # use the PID of apiserver process

-# Run this for a little bit and then ctrl+c
+# Run this for a little bit and then ctrl+c - counts the syscalls invocations.
 strace -p 19890 -f -cw # use your PID of apiserver process
 ```